-The Legacy of our Beachfront Hotel in Santa Monica
+The Legacy of our Beach View Hotel in Santa Monica

 Santa Monica's First Lady, The Georgian

 The Georgian Hotel was established in 1933.
-Built during the peak of California's coastal expansion in the 1920s and 1930s, our historic hotel was the vision of Attorney and Judge, Harry J. Borde.
-This beachfront hotel in Santa Monica, showcasing Romanesque Revival and Art Deco architecture, was among the first skyscrapers to call Ocean Avenue home.
+Built during the peak of California's coastal expansion in the 1920s and 1930s, our historic hotel in Los Angeles was the vision of Attorney and Judge, Harry J. Borde.
+Showcasing Romanesque Revival and Art Deco architecture, the hotel was among the first skyscrapers to call Ocean Avenue home.

 As Hollywood's elite flocked to the beach to escape the valley heat, The Georgian's popularity grew.
 It was nicknamed "The Lady" in honor of Mr. Borde's mother, Rosamond Borde, who was a modern woman who had opened a hotel called The Windermere on the adjacent lot.